jackmoore/colorbox/README.md

 Files Changed:jquery.colorbox.js/jquery.colorbox-min.js

 * Added properties "top", "bottom", "left" and "right" to specify a position relative to the viewport, rather than using the default centering.
 * Added property "data" to specify GET or POST data when using Ajax.
-ColorBox's ajax functionality is handled by jQuery's .load() method, so the data property works the same way as it does with .load().
+Colorbox's ajax functionality is handled by jQuery's .load() method, so the data property works the same way as it does with .load().
-* Added property "fixed" which can provide fixed positioning for ColorBox, rather than absolute positioning.
-This will allow ColorBox to remain in a fixed position within the visitors viewport, despite scrolling.
+* Added property "fixed" which can provide fixed positioning for Colorbox, rather than absolute positioning.
+This will allow Colorbox to remain in a fixed position within the visitors viewport, despite scrolling.
 IE6 support for this was not added, it will continue to use the default absolute positioning.
 * Fixed ClearType problem with IE7.
 * Minor fixes.